MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 6. Select **OK** to return to the **Diagnostics settings** panel.

 7. In the Log section, select the data you want to stream, then select **Save**.

 The selected data will now stream to the Event Hub.

-To find additional information on how to stream log or metric data from Event Hub to an external tool, see [Stream Azure monitoring data to an Event Hub for consumption by an external tool](/azure/azure-monitor/platform/stream-monitoring-data-event-hubs).

 ### Visualize your data